Yamaha Phazer

 If any of you have ridden older vintage sleds like the 1960-1970 Ski-Dooes, the first John Deere models or, even, Yamaha SL models with the engines mounted up on the front of the tunnel, then you know how little weight there is over the skis and how it impacts cornering and handling.
 The front-end bite on those early sleds is marginal at best.
 Even moving your body as far forward as possible can’t get you secure bite on those leaf spring-supported skis.

-front suspension.
+Now, move forward three to four decades.
+Test ride Yamaha’s all-new Phazer lightweight.
+Nice front suspension.
 Well-designed stabilizer bar to maximize side-to-side weight transfer from ski to ski.
 Modern ski and runner design.
 Everything that should guarantee great handling.
 Easy steering is assured.
 Ski bite is not.

 Upon reflection as to why the Phazer leaves us wanting, we have concluded that Yamaha engineering went a titch too far when centering the unit’s mass.
 Yes, we fully recognize that we are absolutely NOT the Phazer’s target market.
 But we have been able to professionally ride, evaluate and judge snowmobile performance fairly and objectively from our first ever test session in the days of tunnel-mounted sleds to today.